 Now I know you’re thinking.
 Erica, you were on a diet.
 You just needed to suck it up if you wanted to be successful.
 But that is the exact mindset I had to change to be successful.

 I made an important mindset shift.
 I started to actively make healthy changes that appeased that 3-year-old, comfort seeking part of my brain.
 I had to focus as much on keeping that part of my brain happy as I did on making change.
 Now here’s the difficult part.
 How did I do that?

 Take this example.
 I would often snack at night in front of the TV.
 That activity was my

 So I had to brainstorm how to do this while still being healthy.
 First, I made a list of healthier foods I enjoy.
 Go back to what I said at the beginning.
 I’m truly a sugar addict and I find sugar extremely emotionally satisfying.
 So, I went out and got a huge container of frozen blackberries and raspberries (my absolute favorite).
 I also got a bunch of dates covered in shredded coconut which tasted like candy to me.

 But I didn’t stop there.
 I had been on a low-fat diet for years.
 So I started researching about healthy fats and how they can actually help your diet and heal your body.
-I started to fill my cabinets with nuts, avocado, and coconut which tasted so good because I’d deprived myself of them for years.
-I personally really enjoyed these foods which means eating them sent pleasure signals to my brain.
+I started to fill my cabinets with nuts, avocado, and coconut which tasted so good because I’d deprived myself of them for

 And here I was eating healthier, giving myself the ability to snack with foods I enjoy.
 And I was doing it in a way that was kinder to my brain’s needs for comfort.
 Now this wasn’t the only change I made to appease my brain in eating healthier.
 This is just one example.
 Most people have multiple habits they need to re-create to keep their brain happy while eating healthier.